-END OF ANNEX J -
+- END OF ANNEX J -

+ANNEX K

-ANNEX KLIST OF ACTIONS
+LIST OF ACTIONS

 FOR THE DEVELOPMENT AND INTEGRATION

 OF A MEOSAR SYSTEM INTO COSPAS-SARSAT

 Action Status / Comments Action Item 2.1: MEOSAR providers should develop link budgets for their respective MEOSAR satellite constellations for inclusion in future revisions of this document.
-The link budgets should conform to the assumptions and format adopted for the sample link budget provided at Annex J. Action Item 2.2: MEOSAR providers should update, as necessary, the information concerning the design, performance, and functionality of their system.
-Action Item 5.1: MEOSAR providers are invited to conduct analysis to identify performance levels that can be achieved practically.
+The link budgets should conform to the assumptions and format adopted for the sample link budget provided at Annex J. Revision provided for SAR/Glonass To be continued Action Item 2.2: MEOSAR providers should update, as necessary, the information concerning the design, performance, and functionality of their system.
+On-going Action Item 5.1: MEOSAR providers are invited to conduct analysis to identify performance levels that can be achieved practically.
 The analysis should particularly investigate the beacon to satellite and satellite to MEOLUT link budgets, and their impact on various aspects of overall MEOSAR system performance.
-Action Item 5.2: MEOSAR providers are invited to conduct analysis to identify anticipated MEOSAR location determination performance in respect of location accuracy and time to produce location information, and to propose options for optimising MEOSAR location determination performance.
-Action Item 5.3: MEOSAR providers and Cospas-Sarsat are invited to develop a MEOSAR capacity model, and proposals for a 406 MHz channel assignment strategy that accommodates LEOSAR, GEOSAR and MEOSAR requirements.
-Action Item 5.4: Cospas-Sarsat Participants are invited to: a. investigate whether their respective Administrations operate, or have knowledge of other Administrations which operate wind profiler radars at 404.3 MHz, and report their findings to the Council; and b. request administrations operating wind profilers at 404.3 MHz to move these radars to the 449 MHz frequency band by the year 2005.
+On-going Action Item 5.2: MEOSAR providers are invited to conduct analysis to identify anticipated MEOSAR location determination performance in respect of location accuracy and time to produce location information, and to propose options for optimising MEOSAR location determination performance.
+On-going Action Item 5.3: MEOSAR providers and Cospas-Sarsat are invited to develop a MEOSAR capacity model, and proposals for a 406 MHz channel assignment strategy that accommodates LEOSAR, GEOSAR and MEOSAR requirements.
+Open Action Item 5.4: Cospas-Sarsat Participants are invited to: On-going investigate whether their respective Administrations operate, or have knowledge of other Administrations which operate wind profiler radars at 404.3 MHz, and report their findings to the Council; and request administrations operating wind profilers at 404.3 MHz to move these radars to the 449 MHz frequency band.
+Modifications of US profiler radar transmitters is in progress with three transmitters modified each year.